csswizardry/press/README.md

 # Harry Roberts Press Pack

-Biographies and headshots for conferences and interviews.
+Biographies and photos for conferences and interviews.

 ## Biographies